Africa Addio: Criticism

-Film directors Octavio Getino and Fernando Solanas harshly criticized the film in their manifesto Toward a Third Cinema, calling Jacopetti a fascist, and asserting that in the film, man is "viewed as a beast," and is "turned into an extra who dies so Jacopetti can comfortably film his execution."
+Film directors Octavio Getino and Fernando Solanas harshly criticized the film in their manifesto Toward a Third Cinema (1970), calling Jacopetti a fascist.
+They said that in the film, man is "viewed as a beast," and is "turned into an extra who dies so Jacopetti can comfortably film his execution."

 Film critic Roger Ebert, in a scathing 1967 review of the shortened American version of the film, called it "racist" and stated that it "slanders a continent."
 He drew attention to the opening narration:

 "Europe has abandoned her baby," the narrator mourns, "just when it needs her the most."
 Who has taken over, now that the colonialists have left?
 The advertising spells it out for us: "Raw, wild, brutal, modern-day savages!"

 US Ambassador to the United Nations Arthur Goldberg condemned the film as "grossly distorted" and "socially irresponsible," noting the protests of five African UN delegates.
 In West Germany, a protest movement against the film emerged after Africa Addio was awarded by the state-controlled movie rating board.
 The protest was chiefly organized by the Socialist German Student Union (SDS) and groups of African students.
 In West Berlin, the distributor resigned from showing the film after a series of demonstrations and damage to cinemas.

 Staging allegations

-Despite the filmmakers vehemently denying that anything in the film was staged, widespread rumors still claim that various scenes are inauthentic for entertainment purposes.
+Although the filmmakers strongly denied that anything in the film was staged, widespread rumors have claimed that various scenes are inauthentic, and were staged for entertainment purposes.
 Jacopetti has repeatedly stated that all images in the film are real and that nothing was ever staged.
 In the documentary The Godfathers of Mondo, Jacopetti and Prosperi stressed that the only scenes they ever staged were in Mondo Cane 2.
 In the same documentary, Prosperi described their filmmaking philosophy: “Slip in, ask, never pay, never reenact.”

+Legacy in Zanzibar

+Having been initially banned in Zanzibar on its release, the film has become well-known in the country for its depiction of the massacres of 18–20 January 1964.
+The film is widely viewed as part of the debate around the Zanzibar Revolution, but some in Zanzibar have denied the authenticity of the film's scenes of massacred Arabs in Zanzibar.